graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Cat_Option = 'parallel' | 'sequential' | 'single'
 ```

-A Category is a set of fields defined by an Output type.
+A Category is a set of fields defined by an Output type with zero or more Modifiers.
+A Category's output type must not be a Generic type.

 A Category has a default name of the Output type name with the first character changed to lowercase.